sparkflows/sparkflows-docs/docs/aws/admin-guide/rds.rst

 RDS Setup and Configurations
 ===========

-Fire Insights can easily be setup up to run with MySQL.
+Sparkflows can easily be setup up to run with MySQL.

 You can set it up directly from AWS RDS or it can be installed on an EC2 machine.